Neuro-Psychoanalysis and Pain. Neurosciences between Natural Science and Cultural Studies

 Lecture by Sigrid Weigel held at the 12th International Neuropsychoanalysis Congress »Minding the Body« in Berlin, June 24-26, 2011

-- Vanessa Lux: Die Suche nach dem gestörten Subjekt.
+- Die Suche nach dem gestörten Subjekt.
 Zur Diskussion in den Neurowissenschaften, in: Ariane Brenssell, Klaus Weber: Störungen, Hamburg: Argument Verlag 2014

-- Vanessa Lux: Einfühlung – empathy – Empathie, Bericht über das Forschungsjahr 2012, Jahresbericht der Geisteswissenschaftlichen Zentren Berlin 2012, S. 102–113
+- Einfühlung – empathy – Empathie, Bericht über das Forschungsjahr 2012, Jahresbericht der Geisteswissenschaftlichen Zentren Berlin 2012, 102–113

 Stephanie Eichberg: Die Suche nach dem ›Sinn‹ des Schmerzes.
 Von der Neurologie zur Anthropologie (und zurück)

 Ruhr-Universität Bochum, Universitätsstraße 150, 44801 Bochum